solarwinds/appoptics-apm-node/CONTRIBUTING.md

 - APPOPTICS\_REPORTER_UDP=localhost:7832

 NOTE: The testing environment has been moved to Docker using `docker-compose` and `docker-compose.yml`.
-Vagrant has not been updated but neither has this doc.
+The Vagrant environment has not been updated.

 [tokens]: https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/